SanazRezvani/eeg-motor-imagery-fbcsp/README.md

 | KNN | 91.18% |
 | LDA | 83.82% |

-The best-performing classifier was KNN, achieving 91.18% accuracy.
+### CSP vs FBCSP Comparison

+The figure compares the classification performance of the [baseline CSP pipeline](https://github.com/SanazRezvani/eeg-motor-imagery-csp) and the extended FBCSP approach across three classifiers: SVM, KNN, and LDA.

 ![csp_vs_fbcsp_comparison](csp_vs_fbcsp_comparison.png)

 ## Key Takeaways

-FBCSP:
-- Increases feature dimensionality from 2 to 20 features per trial
+- FBCSP increases feature dimensionality from 2 to 20 features per trial
-- Captures frequency-specific spatial patterns in EEG signals
+- FBCSP captures frequency-specific spatial patterns in EEG signals
-- Provides a more expressive representation than single-band CSP
+- FBCSP provides a more expressive representation than single-band CSP
-- Performance gains depend on subject variability and classifier choice
-- KNN achieved the best performance in this implementation
+- FBCSP outperforms CSP across all three classifiers
+- The highest accuracy is achieved using KNN with FBCSP (91.18%)
+- FBCSP improves performance by extracting CSP features from multiple overlapping sub-bands across the mu and beta rhythms

 This highlights the importance of combining spatial and spectral information in EEG decoding.